Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/1-WebApp-OIDC/1-3-AnyOrgOrPersonal/README.md

     > Other ways of running the scripts are described in [App Creation Scripts guide](./AppCreationScripts/AppCreationScripts.md).
 The scripts also provide a guide to automated application registration, configuration and removal which can help in your CI/CD scenarios.

 4. Once you've run the script, please ensure that you've followed the following manual steps.
-Azure AD PowerShell does not yet create an app whose audience is `Work or School + personal accounts`.
-This audience setting is only possible from the Azure portal as of today:
+Azure AD Powershell does not yet create an app whose audience is `Work or School + personal accounts`.
+This audience setting is only possible from the Microsoft admin center as of today:
-5. Sign in to the [Azure portal](https://portal.azure.com) using either a work or school account or a personal Microsoft account.
+5. Sign in to the [Microsoft admin center](https://portal.azure.com) using either a work or school account or a personal Microsoft account.
-6. If your account is present in more than one Azure AD tenant, select `Directory + Subscription` at the top right corner in the menu on top of the page, and switch your portal session to the desired Azure AD tenant.
+6. If your account is present in more than one Microsoft Entra tenant, select `Directory + Subscription` at the top right corner in the menu on top of the page, and switch your portal session to the desired Microsoft Entra tenant.
 7. Navigate to the Microsoft identity platform for developers [App registrations](https://go.microsoft.com/fwlink/?linkid=2083908) page. and locate your newly created app in the list.
      > Tip: If you register your apps with the provided Powershell scripts, you can navigate directly to the app registration portal page of your newly created app, using  links provided in the [AppCreationScripts\createdApps.html](AppCreationScripts\createdApps.html).
 This file is generated by the scripts during the app registration and configuration process.